jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Fingerprinting Documents/Compressing document and other hashes to uin32_t or uint64_t.md

 First, let's identify the several sources we would like to index/identify that way:

 - **documents** = **document hashes**.
 Preferably not per-library but *across-all-my-libraries-please*.
 Which would make the `uint64_t` *shorthand index* a very personal, nay, *machine*-specific shorthand, as we won't be able to know about the documents we haven't seen yet -- while we may be synchronizing and working in a multi-node or multi-user environment.
-See also [[Multi-user, Multi-node, Sync-Across and Remote-Backup Considerations]].
+See also [[../Multi-user, Multi-site, remote and other off-machine backups/Multi-user, Multi-node, Sync-Across and Remote-Backup Considerations]].
   That means we might have a different shorthand index value for document XYZ at machine A than at machine B. Definitely not something you would want to pollute your SQLite database with, for it would otherwise complicate Sync-Across across activity *quite a bit* as the thus-shorthand-linked data *would require transposing to the target machine*. **Ugh! *Hörk*!**
 - **document+page**.
 Text extracts, etc. are kept per document, per page.

   Must say I don't have a particularly strong feeling towards needing a *shorthand index* for this one, though.
-Given [[../BLAKE3+BASE58X - Qiqqa Fingerprint 2.0]], the raw, unadulterated cost[^1] would run me at:
+Given [[BLAKE3+BASE58X - Qiqqa Fingerprint 2.0]], the raw, unadulterated cost[^1] would run me at:

 [^1]: see [[Fingerprinting - moving forward and away from b0rked SHA1|here for the factors]] used in the tables below